nikosajadi/react-api-joketeller/COMMENTS.md

-**I Chose React Hooks and useEffect for API Management** `const [categories, setCategories] = useState([]);` **4** used React hooks, especially useEffect, for API calls because of its simplicity in handling side effects. useEffect triggers data fetching when the component renders and automatically re-runs when dependencies change, making the code cleaner and easier to maintain.
+**I Chose React Hooks and useEffect for API Management** `const [categories, setCategories] = useState([]);` **4** used React hooks, especially useEffect in component mounts, for API calls because of its simplicity in handling side effects. useEffect triggers data fetching when the component renders and automatically re-runs when dependencies change, making the code cleaner and easier to maintain.
 Combined with useState, it provides efficient state management, ensuring the component responds smoothly to data changes
 * you can see the result of this step in this image:
 ![image step 1](/public/steps/1.png)